nixiaojing/Electricity_Consumption_Occupancy_viz/README.md

 ## Overview

 The goal of this repo is to implement interactive and animated visualizations of Electricity Consumption and Occupancy (ECO) data.
 These are two interactive plots generated using `Plotly` and `Altair` packages in Python.
-Data are processed by R.
+Data are processed by R. And the report is generated using Quarto.

 ## Data